pnp/sp-starter-kit/documentation/components/wp-banner.md

 ![Bannner](../../assets/images/components/part-banner.gif)

-## How to use this webpart on your web pages
+## How to use this we bpart on your web pages

-1. Place the page you want to add this webpart to in edit mode.
+1. Place the page you want to add this web part to in edit mode.
-2. Search for and insert the **Banner** webpart.
+2. Search for and insert the **Banner** web part.
 3. Configure the webpart to update its properties.

 ## Configurable Properties